-(1) Security Audit - The TOE generates audit records to provide basis for system diagnosis and maintenance.
+- (1) Security Audit The TOE generates audit records to provide basis for system diagnosis and maintenance.
 Audit records reflect the operating status of a device and are used to analyze the conditions of a network and to find out the causes of network failure or faults.
-Audit records are stored locally and may be backed up to a remote syslog server.

-- (2) Cryptographic support The TOE provides cryptography in support of secure connections that includes remote administrative management. - (3) Identification and authentication The TOE ensures that all Authorized Administrator are successfully identified and authenticated prior to gaining access to the TOE. - (4) Secure Management The TOE restricts the ability to determine the behavior of and modify the behavior of the functions transmission of audit data to the security administrator.
+Audit records are stored locally and may be backed up to a remote syslog server. - (2) Cryptographic support The TOE provides cryptography in support of secure connections that includes remote administrative management. - (3) Identification and authentication The TOE ensures that all Authorized Administrator are successfully identified and authenticated prior to gaining access to the TOE. - (4) Secure Management The TOE restricts the ability to determine the behavior of and modify the behavior of the functions transmission of audit data to the security administrator.
 Only the security administrator can manage the cryptographic keys.
 Only the security administrator has the right of opening/closing the security services and creation/deletion/modification of the user accounts. - (5) Protection of the TSF The TOE protects the pre-shared keys, symmetric keys, and private keys from reading them by an unauthorized entity.
 The TOE stores the users or administrator passwords in non-plaintext form preventing them from reading.
-The TOE verifies the packet before their installation and uses the digital signature. - (6) TOE access through user authentication The TOE provides communication security by implementing SSH protocol. - (7) Trusted path and channels for device authentication The TOE supports the trusted connections using TLS for the communication with the audit server.
+The TOE verifies the packet before their installation and uses the digital signature. - (6) TOE access through user authentication The TOE provides communication security by implementing SSH protocol. - (7) Trusted path and channels for device authentication - The TOE supports the trusted connections using TLS for the communication with the audit server.

-1.4 TOE description
+1.4 TOE Description

-The TOE is ATN Series Routers running VRP software is comprised of software.
-The software is comprised of Versatile Routing Platform (VRP) software, VRP is a network OS incorporating Huawei's proprietary intellectual properties and capable of supporting various network systems of Huawei.
-The hardware is comprise of the following: ATN 980C, ATN 910C-G, ATN 950D and ATN 910D-A.
+The TOE is AR6000&NetEngine AR600 Series Routers is comprised of software.
+This software is comprised in turn of Versatile Routing Platform (VRP) software, VRP is a network OS incorporating Huawei's proprietary intellectual properties and capable of supporting various network systems of Huawei.
+The hardware is comprised of the following: AR6300, AR6280, AR6140-9G-2AC, AR6140-16G4XG, AR6121, AR6120, AR651C, AR651W, AR651, AR657W, AR611W and AR617VW-LTE4EA.

-The Huawei ATN Series Routers running VRP software use the same VRP version.
+The Huawei AR6000& AR600 Series Routers use the same VRP version.
 TSF relevant functions depend on software implementation.
-Table 1-2 below describes the models that have been claimed within this evaluation.